 Research writers frequently wonder whether the first person can be used in academic and scientific writing.
 In truth, for generations, we’ve been discouraged from using “I” and “we” in academic writing simply due to old habits.
 That’s right—there’s no reason why you can’t use these words!
 In fact, the academic community used first-person pronouns until the 1920s, when the third person and passive-voice constructions (that is, “boring” writing) were adopted–prominently expressed, for example, in Strunk and White’s classic writing manual “Elements of Style” first published in 1918, that advised writers to place themselves “in the background” and not draw attention to themselves.

-In recent decades, however, changing attitudes about the first person in academic writing have led to a paradigm shift, and we have, however, we’ve shifted back to producing active and engaging prose that incorporates the first person.
+In recent decades, however, changing attitudes about the first person in academic writing has led to a paradigm shift, and we have, however, we’ve shifted back to producing active and engaging prose that incorporates the first person.

 Can You Use “I” in a Research Paper?